General Equipment at Lansing School District Lansing Michigan

 Boilermakers

-• Reportedly serviced, repaired, and replaced boilers insulated with asbestos-containing block and cement products from Crane Co. and Pittsburgh Corning
+• Reportedly serviced, repaired, and replaced boilers insulated with asbestos-containing block and cement products from and

 • May have been exposed to elevated fiber concentrations each time they cut, chipped, or replaced aged insulation